United States : Safety by City

-Albuquerque is number 1 in the nation for auto theft, with an incident where even a truckn was stolen while the crew was out doing a report on crime.
+Albuquerque is number 1 in the nation for auto theft, with an incident where even a truck was stolen while the crew was out reporting on crime.

 Albuquerque also has one of the largest interstate traffic interchanges in the Southwest where I-25 and I-40 meet: and, like any other commodity, drugs follow the highway.

-The bad neighborhoods are mostly in the the south east and south west; the south valley is the worst for gang activity.
+The bad neighborhoods are mostly in the southeast and southwest; the south valley is the worst for gang activity.